 Transcripts and Certificates

-We in Oamk require physical presence of exchange students / trainees during our official terms and mobility periods.
+We at Oamk require physical presence of exchange students / trainees during our official terms and mobility periods.
 The term and mobility periods have been planned so that you can complete your learning activities during the times given.
-The official exchange duration is documented in your acceptance letter as well as your enrolment certificate.
+The official exchange duration is documented in all mobility documents issued by Oamk.

 Once you have finished your learning activities, the teachers / supervisors have three (3) weeks (excluding holidays) for completing the assessment.
 Oamk’s international administrative coordinators then have another five (5) weeks (excluding holidays) to issue the transcript of records.